aMG-tk/dmg-reads/README.md

-                        Prefix used for the output files (default: None) --combine             If set, the reads damaged and non-damaged will be combined in one fastq file (default: False)
-  -T TAXONOMY_FILE, --taxonomy-file TAXONOMY_FILE
+                        Prefix used for the output files (default: None) --combine             If set, the reads damaged and non-damaged will be combined in one fastq file (default: False) --only-damaged        If set, only the reads damaged will be extracted (default: False) -T TAXONOMY_FILE, --taxonomy-file TAXONOMY_FILE
                         A file containing the taxonomy of the BAM references in the format d__;p__;c__;o__;f__;g__;s__. (default: None)